markstringer-dti/markstringer-dti.github.io/dti.md

 What was bad about what he did was that he upset the bosses.
 He made them feel stupid in front of the whole team.
 And the result of that was that they made very sure that they didn't hear any news from him again.
 They appointed a "project manager" who never ever told them any bad news.
 Please note that this didn't mean that there was never any bad news.

 What was bad about the situation was that it had been allowed to reach such a point.
 My guess is that this wasn't the first time that "Mr Two" had tried to point out actual progress.
 He'd probably tried several times to make clear what measures of actual progress meant for when the project would finish.
-Mr Two's action was a reaction against a powerful, top-to-bottom system of agreed activity.
+[To here but I think this whole chapter needs a restructure - this Mr two stuff might need to go in another chapter]Mr Two's action was a reaction against a powerful, top-to-bottom system of agreed activity.
 In the end he was forced to shout out "There's a Pirate Ship!
 Oh my God!
 There's a pirate ship!
 Can't you see it?"

 #### What was good about what Mr Two did?